An altar server and a mysterious recluse compete for the affections of a choir member.

 "If I back out, I will look like a wimp.
 I would rather die honorably than live as a coward," said Greta.
 She went home, took a nap for a few hours, and borrowed her father's pistol before returning to the cathedral just before seven.
-The sky above changed from blue to a beautiful pink.
-After ascending the stairs, she arrived on the roof, where The Apparition stood.
+The sky above changed from blue to an exquisite pink.
+After ascending the stairs, she arrived on the roof, where The Apparition knelt in prayer before rising to meet her challenger.
 I don't want to be responsible for her death, thought Greta.
 I will miss her on purpose.

 The two women stood apart at an agreed distance and took aim.
 Greta intentionally aimed a few feet to the right of her opponent.
 Just as they were about to fire, Nathaniel breathlessly ran up the stairs with the word, "Stop!"
 Both women lowered their guns and looked at him.

-"Did you know he was an angel?" asked The Apparition.
+"Did you know he was an angel?" asked The Apparition, scratching her head.